-The complainant and the headteacher will be informed of the outcome within 20 school days of the chair of governors receiving the complaint.
-The complainant will be advised of any escalation options, e.g. escalation to stage four, and will be provided with details of this process.
+The complainant and the headteacher will be informed of the outcome within 20 school days of the governors complaints panel receiving the complaint.
+The complainant will be advised of any escalation options, e.g. escalation to stage five, and will be provided with details of this process.
 The complainant will also be provided with copies of minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.

-If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the chair has acted unreasonably, they may request that the governing board reviews the complaint (stage four).
+If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the panel has acted unreasonably, they may request that the governing board reviews the complaint (stage five).

-Stage four - Complaints appeal panel (CAP)
+Stage five - Complaints appeal panel (CAP)